• Skip to primary navigation

 Instructions

-• For the sponge, cream together the butter and the caster sugar in a large bowl with a spoon until fluffy, or ideally mix using an electric mixer
+• For the sponge, mix together the butter and the caster sugar in a large bowl until fluffy, ideally using an electric mixer

-• Add the eggs and whisk in well
+• Add the eggs and vanilla extract, and mix in well

-• Add the self raising flour and gently whisk in until you can't see any flour anymore
+• Add the self raising flour and mixed spice, and gently mix in until you can't see any flour anymore

 • Bake them for 30-35 minutes or until a skewer inserted in the middle comes out clean.
 Leave them to fully cool either in the tins or on cooling racks